lightalchemist/FaceScrub/README.md

 The naming convention for full size images is ``<name>_<image_id>.<ext>`` and ``<name>_<image_id>_<face_id>.<ext>`` for face images.
 Note that `<ext>` is the extension of image format for the image.
 It need not be "jpeg".

+All error messages in the log are of the form "Line <number>: <error message>: <url>", in case users are interested in them.